mrfdev/Jobs/Resources/FAQ/Jobs-quests.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> The Quests Feature

-The Jobs plugin allows players to get rewarded for completing quests.
-While they're doing the job it seems they automatically join and participate in these quests sometimes.
+The Jobs plugin allows players to get rewarded for completing randomly selected daily quests.
+The daily quest switches at 4:00 every morning.
+You can set the time in the main config file.

-Quests are on a per job basis, daily, and are automatically joined, and restarted.
+The player automatically joins one quest for each of his jobs every real life day.
+The amount of quests a player can do per day can be increased per job in the job-specific config file.

+The player can choose to skip a quest and receive a replacing quest.
+By default they can skip once per day, but you can increase this in the main config too.
+You can add a cost to skipping a quest.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Players: How to join, etc.